uhmwpe/artistic_gen/README.md

 A repository of code for applying different styles of paintings and drawings to other images.
 The long term goal is to find a way to do this style transfer efficiently so that it can be effectively applied to videos, which are just a high amount of photos.
 Further details of implementation will follow, and progress on this repository will be updated periodically

+## Dependencies

+To install the dependencies, there are 2 commands you must run

+Pip requirements:
+    pip install -r pip_requirements.txt

+Conda requirements:
+    sudo sh conda_install_packages.sh

+And the python version used is 	python 3.6.3.
+It is recommended to start a new environment for this using the following code before running the above setup scripts

+    conda create -n py36_test -y python=3.6 jupyter

+Note that the tensorflow backend for keras was used, since the default installation uses the Theano backend, to change it, one must enter the /.keras directory, and modify the keras.json file such that backend no longer corresponds to theano, and instead, corresponds to tensorflow

+Final note: imsave sometimes runs into errors and throws a 'module cannot be found' error, in such an event, restarting the kernel should fix the problem provided scipy and pillow were appropriately installed

 ### Status

 Completed neural network style transfer